writing

 After a while I stand up and shake Frank’s hand, thanking him for the chat.

-Frank wishes me well and I go on my way.
+He wishes me well and I go on my way.
 A smile so uncontrollable it hurts my face.

 Andy Warhol, Lou Reed, Bob Dylan, Leonard Cohen, Janis Joplin, Frank, me.